 The course aims to

-- give students a clinical experience in a developing country, so as to see first hand the legal and social justice issues arising in a country transitioning to democracy
+- give students a clinical experience in a developing country, so as to see first hand the legal and social justice issues arising in a developing country.

-- guide and support students in identifying, developing and applying practical legal skills in community legal education.
+- guide and support students in identifying, developing and applying practical legal skills in Law & Development.

 - develop students' critical understanding of the role of lawyers in providing access to justice in a developing country.